 - Full Denture – This is the best option for patients who are missing most, or all, of their teeth.
 A denture is a removable prosthetic typically made of acrylic.

 Having a tooth extracted is never good news; however, the process may seem less daunting when you’re in the hands of exceptionally trained professionals such as Dr. Joo, Dr. Moore, and Dr. Lee.
-Please call our office for more information.
+Please call our dental office for more information.